-Over the first two years of production, Enchi will produce an average of 74,850 ounces of gold per year at a head grade of 1.24 g/t gold, with average cash costs of \$541 per ounce including royalties and refining charges.
-Over a project mine life of 8.7 years the current deposit would produce an average of 61,749 ounces of gold per year at an average cash cost of \$802 per ounce including royalties and refining charges.
-The Study shows a Pre-Tax Internal Rate of Return of 33% (24% After-Tax) and a Payback Period of 2.8years (3.4 years After-Tax).
+Based on this PEA, over the first two years of production, Enchi will produce an average of 74,850 ounces of gold per year at a head grade of 1.24 g/t gold, with average cash costs of US\$541 per ounce including royalties and refining charges.
+Over a project mine life of 8.7 years, the current deposit would produce an average of 61,749 ounces of gold per year at an average cash cost of US\$802 per ounce including royalties and refining charges.
+The Study shows a Pre-Tax Internal Rate of Return of 34% (25% After-Tax) and a Payback Period of 2.8 years (3.4 years After-Tax).